 - If there are spills, make sure you wipe it immediately.
 This type of stone is resilient to stains brought about by citric acid, tea, coffee, wine or alcohol.
 However, it is best to wipe the spills anyway as a preventive measure.
 Letting it sit on the counter overnight is not really wise – although it will not stain your granite countertop.

 - Oil-based spills are more likely to stain the granite so it has to be wiped immediately.
-If you will place pots or pans with an oily based (after cooking), make sure you put a barrier in between.
+If you will place pots or pans with an oily base (after cooking), make sure you put a barrier in between.
 If the oil stain cannot be removed by mild soap, you can use a mixture of baking soda and water.
-Mix it until it is like a paste.
+Mix it until you get a paste-like substance.
 Moisten the granite and apply the mixture – around ½” thick.
 Place a plastic sheet over it and let it sit for 48 hours.
-Remove with a spatula and rinse the area with clean water.
+Remove with a spatula and rinse the area with clean water after 48 hours.

 Granite countertops are actually quite durable – but you have to make sure the aesthetic value will not decrease over time.
 Follow these tips to keep your countertops looking as good as new.